reu-dev/razel/README.md

 A command executor with caching.
 It is:

-* Fast: caching avoids repeated execution of commands which haven't changed
+* Fast: commands are executed multithreaded and local caching speeds up trial and error development (avoids repeated execution of commands which have been processed before)
+* Scalable: optional remote caching allows sharing results between CI jobs
 * Reliable: commands are executed in a sandbox to detect missing dependencies
 * Easy to use: commands are specified using a high-level TypeScript or Python API and convenience functions/tasks are built-in